Lightroom Editing: Before and After: Vernazza Cinque Terre

 Develop your own style

-If you want to build your personal Lightroom workflow step by step – not with presets, but with a conscious, individual approach – take a look at my course.
+If you want to build your own Lightroom workflow step by step — not based on presets, but on a conscious understanding of light, color and atmosphere — you might enjoy my course.